Treatment for Dental Implant Problems in Tamarac

 Replacing a failed implant

-If an implant is too compromised to be saved, the doctors remove the implant and replace it with a new one.
-If replacement is necessary, your doctor will thoroughly explain the treatment needed for a new implant and he will answer all of your questions.
+If an implant is too compromised to be saved, Dr. Levine removes the implant and replaces it with a new one.
+If replacement is necessary, he will thoroughly explain the treatment needed for a new implant and he will answer all of your questions.